kylemanna/docker-openvpn/README.md

 * The certificate authority key is kept in the container by default for simplicity.
 It's highly recommended to secure the CA key with some passphrase to protect against a filesystem compromise.
-A more secure system would put the EasyRSA PKI CA on an offline system (can use the same Docker image and the script [`ovpn_copy_server_files`](/docs/paranoid.md) to accomplish this).
 * It would be impossible for an adversary to sign bad or forged certificates without first cracking the key's passphase should the adversary have root access to the filesystem.